 Threat actors also often include malicious files as email attachments; after users open the file, their computers get infected with malware.
 An infected file can look as innocent as a regular Excel document.
 But it can contain a malicious macro that will run automatically once the document is opened.

 Build your protective human firewall

-The full list of threats that target employees is considerably longer, so developing a functional human firewall has become an essential aspect of being digitally secure.
+The complete list of threats that target employees is considerably longer, so developing a functional human firewall has become an essential aspect of being digitally secure.
 How can you construct and uphold a human firewall in your business?